wookey-project/ewok-kernel/doc/perms.rst

    comment "SMART   [ ]  [ ]  [ ]   [#]  [ ]"
    comment "PIN     [ ]  [ ]  [ ]   [ ]  [#]"

-Note that menuconfig display those arrays, but without the possibility to modify them.
+Note that menuconfig displays those arrays, but without the possibility to modify them: you will have to edit the associated files manually.

 .. image:: img/mc_com_perm.png
    :alt: communication permissions menu